azsk/AzTS-docs/Scripts/RemediationScripts/ControlsEligibleForRemediationThroughUI.md

 [Remediate-EnableSoftDeleteForRecoveryServicesVault.ps1](Remediate-EnableSoftDeleteForRecoveryServicesVault.ps1)

 ### Minimum permissions required to run the script
-Contributor or higher privileged role on the Redis Enterprise
+Contributor or higher privileged role on Recovery Services Vault
 ___